MoserMichael/MoserMichael/README.md

 [About this page](https://github.com/MoserMichael/MoserMichael/blob/master/ABOUT.md) generated at:
-Thu Oct 13 01:08:50 UTC 2022
+Fri Oct 14 01:17:55 UTC 2022

 <pre>

  _______________________________________
-/ You feel a whole lot more like you do \
+/ You'll be called to a post requiring  \
-\ now than you did when you used to.    /
+\ ability in handling groups of people. /
  ---------------------------------------
         \   ^__^
          \  (oo)\_______
             (__)\       )\/\
              :) ||----w |
                 ||     ||
-nltk score: 42 '(from -100..100) state: 'good' eye: oo tongue: :)
+nltk score: 32 '(from -100..100) state: 'good' eye: oo tongue: :)

 </pre>